-If your child is still under age for drinking, be clear that no matter what they did at college, this is a non-negotiable at home.
+If your child is still underage for drinking, be clear that no matter what he did at college, this is non-negotiable at home.
 Your family rules and values are still enforceable within your domain.
 (As my dad would say, "My house, my rules.
 Don't like it, there's the door.")

 Enlist your child's help in brainstorming solutions that work as a win-win for both of you!

-Lastly, remember that your child has had a year away to practice self-care, independence and "adulting."
-Will they get it all right?
-Not always, but that's how they learn.
+Lastly, remember that your child has had time away to practice self-care, independence, and "adulting."
+Will he always get it right?
+Not always, but that's how he learns.
 Parenting a young adult is like walking a tight wire, trying to find the balance between giving him guidance and giving him room to practicing being a grown-up.
 I hope these tips will help as you and your college student adapt to this new phase of the parent-child relationship!
-Be patient, listen to learn and be open to negotiation (within reason).
+Be patient, listen to learn, and be open to negotiation (within reason).